dotnet/cli/Documentation/general/intro-to-cli.md

 **dotnet run**

 `dotnet run` compiles and runs your app with one step.
-Same as `dnx run`.

 **dotnet build**